 People should normally be able to see and obtain copies of their medical records and request corrections if they find mistakes.

-Health care practitioners should routinely disclose their practices regarding privacy of personal medical information.
+Health care professionals should routinely disclose their practices regarding privacy of personal medical information.

-Health care practitioners may share the person’s medical information, but only among themselves and only as much as is necessary to provide medical care or for the payment of treatment.
+Health care professionals may share the person’s medical information, but only among themselves as is necessary to provide medical care or for the payment of treatment.

 Personal medical information may not be disclosed for marketing purposes.

-Health care practitioners should take reasonable precautions to ensure that their communications with the person are confidential.
+Health care professionals should take reasonable precautions to ensure that their communications with the person are confidential.

-People may file complaints about privacy practices of health care practitioners (directly to the health care professional, the privacy compliance officer designated by the institution in compliance with HIPAA, or the Office for Civil Rights in the United States Department of Health and Human Services―see How To File a Complaint with the Office for Civil Rights).
+People may file complaints about privacy practices of health care professionals (directly to the health care professional, the privacy compliance officer designated by the institution in compliance with HIPAA, or the Office for Civil Rights in the United States Department of Health and Human Services―see How To File a Complaint with the Office for Civil Rights).

-At the same time, HIPAA rules should not be read to create barriers to normal communications with other health care professionals taking care of a patient, or a patient’s family or friends.
-The rules permit doctors or other health care practitioners to share information that is directly relevant to the involvement of a spouse, family members, friends, or other people identified by a patient.
+The HIPAA Privacy Rule should not be interpreted to create barriers to normal communications with other health care professionals taking care of a patient, or a patient’s family or friends.
+The rules permit doctors or other health care professionals to share information that is directly relevant to the involvement of a spouse, family members, friends, or other people identified by a patient.
 If the patient has the capacity to make health care decisions, the doctor may discuss this information with the family or others present if the patient agrees or, when given the opportunity, does not object.
 Even when the patient is not present or it is not practical to ask the patient’s permission because of emergency or incapacity, a doctor may share this information with family members or friends when, in exercising professional judgment, the doctor determines that doing so would be in the best interest of the patient.

-Health care practitioners are sometimes required by law to disclose certain information, usually because the condition may present a danger to others.
-For example, certain infectious diseases, such as human immunodeficiency virus (HIV) infection, syphilis, and tuberculosis, must be reported to state or local public health agencies.
-Health care practitioners who notice medical signs of child, adult, or elder mistreatment (elder abuse) or neglect normally must report such information to protective services.
-Conditions that might seriously impair a person’s ability to drive, such as dementia or recent seizures, must be reported to the Department of Motor Vehicles in some states.
+Health care professionals are sometimes required by law to disclose certain information, usually because the condition may present a danger to others.
+HIPAA permits such disclosures.
+For example, certain infectious diseases, such as COVID-19, human immunodeficiency virus (HIV) infection, syphilis, and tuberculosis, must be reported to state or local public health agencies.
+Health care professionals who notice medical signs of child, adult, or elder mistreatment, abuse, or neglect normally must report such information to protective services.
+In some states, conditions that might seriously impair a person’s ability to drive, such as dementia or recent seizures, must be reported to the Department of Motor Vehicles.
+Health care professionals are also permitted to disclose information to health information exchanges and public health agencies for public health purposes during events such as the COVID-19 pandemic.